 - The student must successfully complete at least two thirds of courses attempted per academic year

 Academic progress will be checked at the end of each term for which the student is enrolled (summer (both sessions) will count as a term).
-A student who fails to meet any of the standards will be placed on Title IV warning for the next academic year.
-During that academic year, the student will continue to be eligible for Title IV aid.
-At the end of the academic year, if the student still fails to meet any of the requirements, the student will become ineligible for Title IV assistance for the following academic year.
+A student who fails to meet any of the standards at the end of the first term will be place on warning for the next term.
+At the end of the academic year the student will be evaluated again, if the standards are still not met the student will not be eligible for Title IV funding for the next academic year.

 A student who becomes ineligible for Title IV assistance may appeal the determination.
 The appeal will be reviewed by a committee that shall be composed of individuals to be designated by the student’s school, and others to be designated by the Director of Student Financial Aid.
 The committee shall review the student’s progress in light of any extenuating circumstances that may be present and make a recommendation to the University Director of Student Financial Aid.
 The student may be placed on Title IV probation for an additional academic year.
 The school must also develop an academic plan for the student that, if followed, would ensure that the student is able to meet the school’s academic progress standards by a specific point in time.

 The student may continue to receive Title IV aid during the probationary period.
 If the student has not met the academic progress standards or the requirements specified in the academic action plan by the end of the probationary period, he/she will be ineligible for further Title IV aid until such time as he/she meets the standards.

 At the end of each term, the Office of Student Registration and Financial Service (SRFS) will notify students who have failed to meet the academic progress requirements as quickly as possible.